Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Preliminaries

 \subsubsection{Sparse Sensing Matrices from Expander Graphs.}

 ~The computational benefits of sparse sensing matrices necessitated finding a way to circumvent the square root bottleneck for non-zero mean binary matrices.
 One such class of binary matrices is the class of adjacency matrices of expander graphs (henceforth referred to as {\em expander matrices}), which satisfy the weaker RIP-1.
 Expander graphs are objects of interest in pure mathematics and theoretical computer science, for a detailed discourse on this subject see \cite{hoory2006expander}.
-We define an expander graph as follows: \begin{definition}[Expander graph] Let $G=\left( [N],[m],\edges \right)$ be a left-regular bipartite graph with $N$ left vertices, $m$ right vertices, a set of edges $\edges$ and left degree $d$.
-If for any $\epsilon \in (0,1/2)$ and any $\support \subset [N]$ of size $|\support|\leq k$ it holds $|\Gamma(\support)| \geq (1-\epsilon)dk$, then $G$ is referred to as a {\em $(k,d,\epsilon)$-expander graph}. \end{definition} Choosing $m = \bigO\left(k\log(N/k)\right)$ a random bipartite graph $G=\left( [N],[m],\edges \right)$ with left degree $d=\bigO\left( \frac{1}{\epsilon}\log(\frac{N}{k})\right)$ is an $(k,d,\epsilon )$-expander graph with high probability \cite{foucart2013mathematical}.
+We define an expander graph as follows: \begin{definition}[Expander graph] Let $H=\left( [N],[m],\edges \right)$ be a left-regular bipartite graph with $N$ left vertices, $m$ right vertices, a set of edges $\edges$ and left degree $d$.
+If for any $\epsilon \in (0,1/2)$ and any $\support \subset [N]$ of size $|\support|\leq k$ it holds $|\Gamma(\support)| \geq (1-\epsilon)dk$, then $H$ is referred to as a {\em $(k,d,\epsilon)$-expander graph}. \end{definition} An expander matrix is the adjacency matrix of an expander graph.
+Choosing $m = \bigO\left(k\log(N/k)\right)$, then a random bipartite graph $H=\left( [N],[m],\edges \right)$ with left degree $d=\bigO\left( \frac{1}{\epsilon}\log(\frac{N}{k})\right)$ is an $(k,d,\epsilon )$-expander graph with high probability \cite{foucart2013mathematical}.
 Furthermore expander matrices achieve the sub-optimal $\ell_1/\ell_1$ instance optimality \cite{berinde2008combining}.
-For completeness we state the lemma in \cite{jafarpour2009efficient} deriving the RIC for such matrices. \begin{lemma}[RIP-1 for Expander Matrices, \cite{jafarpour2009efficient}] Let $\A$ be the adjacency matrix of a $(k,d,\epsilon)$-expander graph $G$, then for any $k$-sparse vector $\x$, we have
+For completeness we state the lemma in \cite{jafarpour2009efficient} deriving the RIC for such matrices. \begin{lemma}[RIP-1 for Expander Matrices, \cite{jafarpour2009efficient}] Let $\A$ be the adjacency matrix of a $(k,d,\epsilon)$-expander graph $H$, then for any $k$-sparse vector $\x$, we have

 \end{lemma}

 The most relevant algorithm that exploits the structure of the expander matrices is the Expander-IHT (EIHT) proposed in \cite{foucart2013mathematical}.
 Similar to the IHT algorithm it performs updates